vladimirlojanica/ideas/README.md

  * keywords such as 'undefined', 'null', 'nil' appearing in HTML
  * an element on the page containing no children
- * javascript error on page load
+ * JavaScript error on page load
  * XHR requests that contain keywords like 'undefined' or 'null'
  * server responses that contain keywords such as 'null', 'undefined'
  * presence of strange or meaningful numbers such as '-1', '32768'